RayuMakesStuff/RayuMakesStuff/README.md

 ## Hi there 👋
 The name's Rayu.

-🐺🐉 Werewolf-dragon hybrid who happens to code games, software and games!
+🐺🐉 Werewolf-dragon hybrid who happens to code games, software and websites!

 =-=-=-